 - Microdiscectomy to remove all or parts of herniated disks in the back.

 - Lumbar fusion to stop painful movement between vertebrae.

 When dealing with oral problems of children whose mouths and teeth are still developing, doctors need advanced training in pediatric dentistry.
 This specialty involves the diagnosis and treatment of a full range of oral and maxillofacial disorders involving the teeth, jaws, facial bones, salivary glands and temporomandibular joints.

-Podiatrists are specially trained to medically or surgically correct conditions and diseases involving the foot, the ankle and lower extremities.
-Their training includes a number of fields such as sports medicine, biomechanics, geriatrics, diabetes, vascular care, dermatology and orthopedics.
+Podiatrists are specially trained to medically or surgically correct conditions and diseases involving the foot, ankle, and lower extremities.
+Their training includes a number of fields such as sports medicine, biomechanics, geriatrics, diabetes, vascular care, dermatology, and orthopedics.

 Physicians who specialize in urology have advanced training in the medical and surgical treatment of disorders affecting male and female urinary tracts as well as male reproductive organs.
-At Prairie Lakes, we offer minimally invasive techniques to treat conditions such as prostate cancer, kidney stones, stress incontinence, urinary infections, as well as problems of the bladder, adrenal glands and the testes.
-Technology used includes cystoscopic, laser and lithotripsy systems.
+At Prairie Lakes, we offer minimally invasive techniques to treat conditions such as prostate cancer, kidney stones, stress incontinence, urinary infections, as well as problems of the bladder, adrenal glands, and the testes.
+The technology used includes cystoscopic, laser, and lithotripsy systems.
+Read more